About Our Research

 Bobbi Pineda PhD, OTR/L, CNT

-Dr. Pineda has expertise in early neurobehavioral and feeding assessment, and is a trainer for the NICU Network Neurobehavioral Scale and Neonatal Eating Outcome Assessment, which she developed.
+Dr. Bobbi Pineda served in pediatric clinical roles at Tampa General Rehabilitation, All Children’s Hospital, Duke University Medical Center and University of Florida Shands Hospital from 1992 through 2006, where she gained expertise with outpatient and inpatient pediatric therapy, including services to fragile infants in the neonatal intensive care unit.
+The premature birth of her first child, in addition to her ongoing interest in learning, led her to pursue her doctorate to conduct research with premature infants.
+After earning her PhD degree in rehabilitation science, she worked at Washington University in St. Louis for 12 years exploring factors that can improve the lives of infants born prematurely.
+Dr. Pineda is the director of the NICU Therapy Lab, is an expert in early neurobehavioral and feeding assessment, and is a trainer for the NICU Network Neurobehavioral Scale and Neonatal Eating Outcome Assessment, which she developed.
 She is co-chair for the Neonatal Therapy Certification program, which aims to recognize and advance interprofessional neonatal therapy practice through evidence-based certification standards, including validation of clinical experience and knowledge essential for effective delivery of neonatal therapy.
-Dr. Pineda also was part of the team who developed the Supporting and Enhancing NICU Sensory Experiences (SENSE) program, which is being implemented in hospitals throughout the US and abroad.
+Dr. Pineda also was part of the team which developed the Supporting and Enhancing NICU Sensory Experiences (SENSE) program, which is being implemented in hospitals throughout the US and abroad.
 With personal experience as a mother of a high-risk infant in the NICU, Dr. Pineda is constantly striving to better understand and improve developmental outcomes for infants who start their lives in the NICU and their families.

 Beth Pyatak PhD, OTR/L, CDCES, DipACLM, FAOTA

-Dr. Beth Pyatak, the director of the Lifestyle Redesign® for Chronic Conditions (LRCC) Lab, is an occupational scientist, occupational therapist, and certified diabetes care and education specialist.
-Her research encompasses two main themes: First, to understand the lived experiences and healthcare needs of underserved populations with chronic conditions, particularly diabetes, who experience health disparities (including transition-age youth, socioeconomically disadvantaged populations, and racial/ethnic minority groups); second, to develop and evaluate innovative interventions that apply principles of occupational science and occupational therapy to the challenges of living with chronic conditions.
+Dr. Beth Pyatak, director of the Lifestyle Redesign® for Chronic Conditions (LRCC) Lab, is an occupational scientist, occupational therapist and certified diabetes care and education specialist.
+Her research encompasses two main themes: first, to understand the lived experiences and healthcare needs of underserved populations with chronic conditions, particularly diabetes, who experience health disparities (including transition-age youth, socioeconomically disadvantaged populations, and racial/ethnic minority groups); second, to develop and evaluate innovative interventions that apply principles of occupational science and occupational therapy to the challenges of living with chronic conditions.
 Several of her studies have focused on developing and evaluating Lifestyle Redesign® interventions to promote well-being and quality of life among individuals with diabetes, and the dissemination and implementation of these interventions in real-world settings.

 Shawn Roll PhD, OTR/L, RMSKS, FAOTA, FAIUM